-- (g) the Student Court finds on application that the member has not complied with an order of the Court: - (h) Student Parliament adopts a motion of no confidence in the member; - (i) the member is sentenced to imprisonment without the option of a fine in the Republic of South Africa or elsewhere; or - (j) the member is sentenced by the Central Disciplinary Committee, the University Council's Disciplinary Committee or the University Council's Disciplinary Appeal Committee to - (i) permanent suspension from the Student Representative Council; or - (ii) suspension from the University for a fixed or unfixed time. - (2) If an ex officio member of the Student Representative Council ceases to be a member of the Student Representative Council during his or her term of office, then - (a) that member loses chairpersonship or vice-chairpersonship, whichever is applicable, of the student body he or she was representing on the Student Representative Council; and - (b) that student body must elect a new Chair or Vice-Chair, who will take the place of the previous Chair or Vice-Chair on the Student Representative Council. - (3) If any other member of the Student Representative Council ceases to be a member of the Student Representative Council during his or her term of office, then the Student Representative Council must decide whether that member's position is to be filled, and if the Student Representative Council decides that the position is to be filled and - (a) less than forty (40) University days have passed between the election of the member in question and the day he or she ceased to be a member, then the available candidate who received the most votes in the election (in which the out-going Student Representative Council member was elected), but was not elected to the Student Representative Council, must fill the position; or - (b) forty (40) or more University days have passed between the election of the member in question and the day he or she ceased to be a member, or there is no available candidate in terms of paragraph (a), the Student Representative Council must call a by-election to fill the position.
+- (c) the member presents a written resignation to the Secretary of the Student Representative Council; - (d) the member ceases to be a member of the student body that he or she represented ex officio on the Student Representative Council; - (e) the member ceases to be a registered student; - (f) the member is absent without reason from three (3) Student Representative Council meetings; - (g) the Student Court finds on application that the member has not complied with an order of the Court; - (h) Student Parliament adopts a motion of no confidence in the member; - (i) the member is sentenced to imprisonment without the option of a fine in the Republic of South Africa or elsewhere; or - (j) the member is sentenced by the Central Disciplinary Committee. - (i) permanent suspension from the Student Representative Council; or - (ii) suspension from the University for a fixed or unfixed period of time. - (2) If an ex officio member of the Student Representative Council ceases to be a member of the Student Representative Council during his or her term of office, then - (a) that member loses chairpersonship or vice-chairpersonship, whichever is applicable, of the student body he or she was representing on the Student Representative Council; and - (b) that student body must elect a new Chair or Vice-Chair, who will replace the previous Chair or Vice-Chair on the Student Representative Council. - (3) If any other member of the Student Representative Council ceases to be a member of the Student Representative Council during his or her term of office, then the Student Representative Council must decide whether that member's position is to be filled, and if the Student Representative Council decides that the position is to be filled and - (a) less than forty (40) University days have passed between the election of the member in question and the day he or she ceased to be a member, then the available candidate who received the most votes in the election (in which the out-going Student Representative Council member was elected), but was not elected to the Student Representative Council, must fill the position; or - (b) forty (40) or more University days have passed between the election of the member in question and the day he or she ceased to be a member, or there is no available candidate in terms of paragraph (a), the Student Representative Council must call a by-election to fill the position.

-Part 3.2 Other duties and powers of the Student Representative Council 26 Reports[‡]
+Part 3.2 Other duties and powers of the Student Representative Council

-(1) Each Student Representative Council member must submit a complete report regarding his or her representative responsibilities and other activities to the Secretary after every academic quarter, not later one (1) week after the start of the next quarter, and the Secretary must, upon receiving
+26 Reporting‡

-- them, make these reports available to all students. - (2) Each Student Representative Council member must present a complete report regarding his or her representative responsibilities and other activities to his or her successor within fourteen (14) days after the end of his or her term of office, and these reports must also be stored centrally and be available to future Student Representative Council members.
+- (1) Each Student Representative Council member must submit a complete report regarding his or her representative responsibilities and other activities to the Secretary after every academic term, not later than one (1) week after the start of the next term, and the Secretary must, upon receiving them, make these reports available to all students. - (2) Each Student Representative Council member must present a complete report regarding his or her representative responsibilities and other activities to his or her successor within fourteen (14) days of the end of his or her term of office, and these reports must also be stored centrally and be made available to future Student Representative Council members.

-27 Announcement of programme and budget[‡]
+27 Announcement of programme and budget‡